top of page

 1. Sauna

-The sauna experience is best in winter, but the trip to the jacuzzi can be a challenge.
+The sauna experience is best in winter, but mind as the trip across the deck from the changing rooms to the jacuzzi can be a challenge.

 1. Northern Lights